PEXANE2/azure-docs.tr-tr/articles/active-directory/authentication/active-directory-certificate-based-authentication-get-started.md

         IntermediateAuthority = 1
     }

-Yapılandırma için kullandığınız [Azure Active Directory PowerShell sürüm 2](/powershell/azure/install-adv2?view=azureadps-2.0):
+For the configuration, you can use the [Azure Active Directory PowerShell Version 2](/powershell/azure/install-adv2?view=azureadps-2.0):

-1. Windows PowerShell'i yönetici ayrıcalıklarıyla başlatın.
+1. Start Windows PowerShell with administrator privileges.
-2. Azure AD modülü sürümü yükleme [2.0.0.33](https://www.powershellgallery.com/packages/AzureAD/2.0.0.33) veya üzeri.
+2. Install the Azure AD module version [2.0.0.33](https://www.powershellgallery.com/packages/AzureAD/2.0.0.33) or higher.

         Install-Module -Name AzureAD –RequiredVersion 2.0.0.33

-İlk yapılandırma adımı olarak, kiracınız ile bir bağlantı oluşturmanız gerekir.
-Kiracınız için bir bağlantı var. hemen sonra inceleme, ekleme, silme ve dizininizde tanımlanan güvenilen sertifika yetkilileri değiştirin.
+As a first configuration step, you need to establish a connection with your tenant.
+As soon as a connection to your tenant exists, you can review, add, delete, and modify the trusted certificate authorities that are defined in your directory.

-### <a name="connect"></a>Bağlan
+### <a name="connect"></a>Bağlayın

-Kiracınız ile bağlantı kurmak için kullanmanın [Connect-AzureAD](/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet:
+To establish a connection with your tenant, use the [Connect-AzureAD](/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet:

     Connect-AzureAD

-### <a name="retrieve"></a>Alma
+### <a name="retrieve"></a>Retrieve

-Dizininizde tanımlanan güvenilen sertifika yetkilileri almak için kullanın [Get-AzureADTrustedCertificateAuthority](/powershell/module/azuread/get-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet'i.
+To retrieve the trusted certificate authorities that are defined in your directory, use the [Get-AzureADTrustedCertificateAuthority](/powershell/module/azuread/get-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet.

     Get-AzureADTrustedCertificateAuthority

 ### <a name="add"></a>Ekle

-Güvenilen bir sertifika yetkilisi oluşturmak için kullanın [yeni AzureADTrustedCertificateAuthority](/powershell/module/azuread/new-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet'i ve **crlDistributionPoint** doğru bir değer özniteliği:
+To create a trusted certificate authority, use the [New-AzureADTrustedCertificateAuthority](/powershell/module/azuread/new-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet and set the **crlDistributionPoint** attribute to a correct value:

     $cert=Get-Content -Encoding byte "[LOCATION OF THE CER FILE]"
     $new_ca=New-Object -TypeName Microsoft.Open.AzureAD.Model.CertificateAuthorityInformation